ajdavis/mongo-python-driver/doc/api/motor/tutorial.rst

   >>> connection = motor.MotorConnection().open_sync()

 This connects to a ``mongod`` listening on the default host and port.
-We can specify the host and port like:
+You can specify the host and port like:

 .. doctest:: before-inserting-2000-docs